-(A) Written policy and procedure require that written rules of juvenile conduct specify all acts that are prohibited within the facility.
+(A) Written policy and procedure require that behavior management program include all acts that are prohibited within the facility , sanctions that can be imposed for various degrees of violation, and system of reinforcing positive behavior.
 When a literacy or language problem prevents a child from understanding the rules, a staff member or translator will assist the child in understanding the rules.
 The written rules are reviewed annually and updated, if necessary.

-(E) Written policy and procedure shall require the employees prepare a disciplinary report when a child has committed a major violation of detention center facility rules.
+(D) Written policy and procedure shall require the employees prepare a disciplinary report when a child has committed a violation of detention center facility rules.

 (E) Written policy and procedure shall outline the use of room confinement, medical isolation, and self- confinement: